arXiv/arxiv-docs/source/help/atom_specifications.md

 <category term="math.OC"/>
 ```
 **&lt;published&gt;**
-Publish date for the update on the article.
-For new announcements this is the date the paper was officially announced on arXiv, for all other its the date of the official announcement of the update.
+Announcement date for the update on the article.
+For new papers this is the date the paper was officially announced on arXiv, for all other its the date of the official announcement of the update.
 ```
 <published>2024-08-23T00:00:00-04:00</published>
 ```